david-abel/rl_abstraction/README.md

 	pip install simple_rl

-For the ICML paper, run _run_icml_learning_experiments.py_ to reproduce plots from Figure 4 and Figure 5.
-Run _run_icml_planning_experiments.py_ to reproduce plots from Figure 6.
+For the ICML paper, run _run_icml_learning_experiments.py_ to reproduce plots from Figure 3a/3b and Figure 4.
+Run _run_icml_planning_experiments.py_ to reproduce plots from Figure 5.
+Run _chain.py_ to reproduce the plot in Figure 2.

 Authors: David Abel and Dilip Arumugam.
 Let us know if you have issues!